digitalservicebund/terraform-modules/stackit-state-bucket/README.md

 # StackIT Terraform State Backend Module

 This module creates a terraform state backend on StackIT using Object Storage.
-This module is supposed to be used to bootstrap your terraform configuration by setting up the remote state for you.
+It is supposed to be used to bootstrap your terraform configuration by setting up the remote state for you.

 ## Features